Alex23rodriguez/cligame/README.md

 ### Further configuration

-You can customize different aspects of the game using the following flags:
+You can customize different aspects of the game by passing in the following flags when calling the script:

 - `-E` or `--noexplain` to disable explanations.
 Upon answering a question incorrectly, the correct answer won't be shown.
 - `-q` or `--quiet` to disable feedback.
 After answering a question, there will be no indication whether the answer was correct or not (implies `noexplain`)
 - `-r` or `--repeat` to enable repetition.
-Upon answering a question incorrectly, the same question will be asked until the correct answer is given.
-Currently, this must be handled by the function created by the user, as indicated by the `repeated` argument (implies `noexplian`)
+Upon answering a question incorrectly, the same question will be asked until the correct answer is given (implies `noexplian`).
+Currently, this must be handled by the function created by the user

 ## Stats logging